ErZicky/ErZicky/README.md

-Hi I'm a young italian tech student passionate about game development
+Hi I'm a young italian tech student passionate about game and software development

 you can contact me at devszeta@gmail.com or on my twitter (@Zickyyyy1)